benjohnson31/MusicGamingDetector/README.md

 They were marked by hand, so should not be taken as "fact" - but simple very probably examples.

 Column descriptions
-The userID is a database surrogate for a GUID.\n IndieToMajorRatio is a ratio of usage on content from "independent labels" / "major labels".
-The theory being that independent music is more likely targeted for abuse\n totUsage = the users total usage count on that day \n MaxSingleAlbumUse = Of all albums played by the user on that day, the stream count of the album achieving the most usage by a user\n
+The userID is a database surrogate for a GUID.
+IndieToMajorRatio is a ratio of usage on content from "independent labels" / "major labels".
+The theory being that independent music is more likely targeted for abuse totUsage = the users total usage count on that day MaxSingleAlbumUse = Of all albums played by the user on that day, the stream count of the album achieving the most usage by a user
-MaxSingleTrackUse = Of all tracks played by the user on that day, the stream count of the track achieving the most usage by a user\n
+MaxSingleTrackUse = Of all tracks played by the user on that day, the stream count of the track achieving the most usage by a user
-MaxSingleArtistUse = Of all Artists played by the user on that day, the stream count of the Artist achieving the most usage by a user\n
+MaxSingleArtistUse = Of all Artists played by the user on that day, the stream count of the Artist achieving the most usage by a user

 This data was used to detect anomalous users by way of a gaussian distribution model.
 I no longer have access to the source data to grab new metrics / aggregate differently, but would perhaps choose more / different measures if it were to be done again.